harisbr/synonyms-api/README.md

 1. npm install (to install all necessary dependencies)
 2. create .env file and define ENVIRONMENT and PORT variables (default values dev and 3000) - optional
 3. npm run dev (to start the server locally)
-4. Test getting synonyms for word 'beautiful' (inserted at startup)
+4. Test the app by searching for synonyms of word 'beautiful' (inserted at startup)

 **Testing**

 1. npm run test (to run all tests)
 2. npm run test-cov (to run test coverage)

+**SwaggerUI**
+Swagger documentation available on /api-docs

 _Notes_
 Please install eslint and enable linter rules in your IDE (.eslintrc.json)